pancake

 (7) More than 75 billion pancakes are consumed every single year in the United States.

 Approximately 2.5 tons of hotcakes are enjoyed by Americans annually.
-Surveys have shown that 12% of the population eats pancakes every single week, while 29% eat them every two weeks.
-IHOP, a popular pancake restaurant, sells a whopping 700 million pancakes per year.
+Surveys have shown that 12% of the population eat them every single week, while 29% eat them every two weeks.
+IHOP sells a whopping 700 million units per year.

 melissa and doug pancake set